mathandphysics/voidstar/README.md

 $$

 <p>where $\lambda$ parametrizes the geodesic.
 These equations are solved numerically.
-The integration method is generic and can support any metric tensor.
+Multiple integration methods from the Runge-Kutta family are implemented and can support any metric tensor.
 The Kerr and Minkowski metrics are currently included.</p>

 <p>A "cinematic mode" is included with lighting options to create neat images.
 Additionally, <code>void*</code> can draw debug colouring on both the accretion disk and